 Selling a website can be an overwhelming process, especially if you’ve never done it before.

-We will also provide you with some tips on how to ensure a smooth and successful transaction.
+I will also provide you with some tips on how to ensure a smooth and successful transaction.

 So, let’s get started.